IamSanjid/axmol-cocostudio-1.6.0.0/README.md

 )
 FetchContent_MakeAvailable(cocostudio)

-# let this cocstudio use spine
+# let this cocostudio use spine
 if(AX_ENABLE_EXT_SPINE) # this check can be removed if you're using custom spine
     set(SPINE_DIR "${_AX_ROOT}/extensions/spine")
     target_compile_definitions(cocostudio PRIVATE AX_ENABLE_EXT_SPINE=1)